Sliding shelves are awesome, but the prices are crazy! These DIY pull-out shelves for the kitchen are attractive, durable, and a fraction of the cost!

 The problem with most lower cabinets in the kitchen is that they are just too deep, and we chefs are just too old.
 Stuff gets pushed to the back and forgotten, because the effort involved in excavating and mining kitchen paraphernalia from the depths of lower cabinetry far outweighs the reward.
 So we push, we pile, and we forget.
 This leads not only to wasted space but also to duplicate purchases, as we keep buying things we already have, simply because we can’t reach them, or we’ve forgotten we ever owned them in the first place.

 The easiest way to reach the nether regions of a cabinet is not for you to go to the nether region, but for the nether region to come to you.

 I wanted to start with the double cabinet pictured above.
-I wanted two big drawers, spanning the whole space.
+I wanted two big slide-out shelves, spanning the whole space.
 That would require knocking out that center support column.
-Good, I love breaking stuff!

 This left some pieces on the top and bottom that needed to be chiseled out.